Limits of Multilayer Diffusion Network Inference in Social Media Research: Testing Setup

-We first built the \textit{ClimateSkepticCascades} dataset from the Twitter climate discussion dataset as described in \cite{xia2021spread}.
-The original dataset contains all climate-related tweet, retweet or reply records during the announcement of the 2019 Nobel Peace Prize, where the authors recognize a division of climate activists and climate skeptics in the retweet network.
+To conduct a systematic analysis of the inference framework, we need to generate synthetic spreading data under different realistic settings.
+To inform this data generation, we collected real-world datasets of information diffusion on social media.
+We first built the \textit{ClimateSkepticCascades} dataset from the Twitter climate discussion dataset \cite{xia2021spread}.
+The original dataset contains all climate-related tweet, retweet, or reply records during the announcement of the 2019 Nobel Peace Prize, where the authors recognize a division of climate activists and climate skeptics in the retweet network.
 Observing interesting discussion dynamics among the climate skeptics, we filtered the original dataset to a subset with only nodes and records from the skeptic group.
-The resulting \textit{ClimateSkepticCascades} dataset contains 5,816 nodes (i.e., users) and 41,385 cascades, with each cascade corresponding to the spreading trace of one original tweet.
-Among them, 13,007 have at least one retweet.
+The resulting \textit{ClimateSkepticCascades} dataset contains 5816 nodes (i.e., users) and 41385 cascades, with each cascade corresponding to the spreading trace of one original tweet.
+Among them, 13007 have at least one retweet.
 Figure~\ref{fig:rt}a shows the cascade size distribution in log-log scale.
 The distribution indicates that the dataset contains a fair number of cascades with moderate size, but the total number of cascades is rather small compared to the number of nodes.